a-shahrabi/AWS-turbo-couscous/README.md

 Cost Optimization
 Use the right instance types for the job.
 Many people default to general-purpose instances, but compute-optimized (C5) or memory-optimized (R5) instances often provide better price-performance for specific workloads.
 Always check the AWS calculator and consider Reserved Instances or Spot instances where appropriate.
 Implement lifecycle policies everywhere.
 Set up S3 lifecycle rules to automatically transition data to cheaper storage classes (IA, Glacier) and delete old logs.
 Configure RDS automated backups with appropriate retention periods rather than keeping everything forever.

+Security Best Practices
+Never hardcode credentials.
+Use IAM roles for EC2 instances, Lambda functions, and other services.
+Store secrets in AWS Secrets Manager or Parameter Store with encryption.
+Rotate credentials regularly using automated processes.
+Apply the principle of least privilege religiously.
+Start with minimal permissions and add only what's needed.
+Use AWS Config rules to monitor for overly permissive policies and regularly audit IAM permissions with Access Analyzer.